Whale Beaching Theories To Explain Why Whales Mass Beach

 Any Acceptable Whale Beaching Theory Must Account For All The Consistent Observations

-(3) Species know to mass strand live in tight social groups.
-Individuals are extremely afraid of being attacked by sharks when alone.
-For this reason, they require close social contact and are seldom observed more than several hundred meters from the center of the pod.
+(3) Species known to mass strand reside in tight social groups.
+These individuals are extremely afraid of being attacked by large oceanic sharks when alone.
+For this reason, they require close contact and are seldom observed more than several hundred meters from the center of the pod.
 On the other hand, species that form loose pods in coastal waters, in which two or three individuals are often found several miles from the pod center, never mass strand.
+Said differently, major seafloor disturbances are more likely to injury all the members of the pod at the same time.
+On the other hand, families of coastal species that spread out along 30 miles of coastline are not likely to be injured by a single disturbance.

 (4) Mass strandings occur usually at night and only when the tide is rising and the wind is blowing the surface currents towards the shore; however, most stranded pods are not discovered until the next morning by the first visitors to the beach.
 This is easily verifiable by looking at hundreds of pictures (link) and videos (link) online.
 The tide often falls by the time someone takes a picture.
 The stranded animals are then left high and dry at the high tide mark.
 This indicates that beached whales are guided to the beach at night by strong shoreward flow.
 On the other hand, whales never stand when the wind is calm and the tide is flowing out to sea.